KamilDrewnowski/Graphic-program/README.md

 # Graphic-program

-The graphics program allows you to make global and local changes to PPM or PGM files.
+The graphics program allows you to make global and local changes on PPM or PGM files.

 We have the option
 - creating a negative